gkampitakis/go-snaps/README.md

 > [!IMPORTANT]
 > Snapshots should be treated as code.
 The snapshot artifact should be committed alongside code changes, and reviewed as part of your code review process

+> [!NOTE]
+> go-snaps doesn't handle CRLF line endings.
+If you are using Windows, you may need to convert the line endings to LF.